Revitalising a traditional craft

 The last watchband maker in Hong Kong is seeking to boost the industry by expanding into overseas markets.

 Faced with the challenge of growing its business following the COVID-19 pandemic, a well-established Hong Kong watchstrap maker realised it had to use the right channels to go out into overseas markets, in addition to providing quality products that people want to buy.

 Founded in 1973, Botex Design opened its first watch shop on Queen's Road, then started a factory in Wong Chuk Hang, making precious-metal watchbands, buckles and other accessories.
-The firm has since moved its factory to Wan Chai and at the end of this year will open a brand new 1,500-square-foot (140-square-metre) factory and workshop in Tsuen Wan.
+The firm has since moved its factory to Wan Chai and at the end of last year opened a brand new 1,500-square-foot (140-square-metre) factory and workshop in Tsuen Wan.